calebmsword/javascript-notes/deep-clone.md

 ### deep clone and circular references

-Before `structuredClone` was introduced, the most common hack for deep cloning objects was to use `const myClone = JSON.parse(JSON.stringify(myObject))`.
-This would only work for objects with primitives and/or arrays of primitives.
-Many JavaScript APIs like `Date` or `RegExp` would be lost in the process.
-And the hack throws an error if the object had circular references.

 It is very easy to create an object which references itself.
 It is also practical to do so.
-It is not uncommon for nodes in a graph to have children which point back to that node; `Node`s in the DOM are just one of many practical examples.
+In a graph data structure, it is often the case that a node has children which point back to that node. `Node`s in the DOM are just one of many practical examples.
 Therefore, any good cloning algorithm should be able to handle circular references. `structuredClone` does.

 ### cloning JavaScript native APIs